Hispanics in the United States Marine Corps: Background

 Originally organized as the Continental Marines on November 10, 1775, as naval infantry, the Marine Corps has evolved in its mission with changing military doctrine and American foreign policy.
 The Marine Corps has participated in every American armed conflict including the Revolutionary War.

 There are various factors that make it difficult to determine when exactly Hispanics began to serve in the Corps; one is that statistics on Hispanics were not kept by the military until the 1970s when the United States Census Bureau coined the phrase.
 Before then only unreliable estimates were made.
 For example, during World War II Hispanic Americans were estimated to comprise 2.3% to 4.7% of the Armed Forces.
 However, the exact number is unknown, as at the time Hispanics were integrated into the general white population census count.
 Separate statistics were kept for African Americans and Asian Americans.
 Another factor is that the estimates which have been made only take into account individuals whose surname is of Hispanic origin, when there are many Hispanics with non-Hispanic surnames who have served.

 Unlike the United States Army, which had an all Puerto Rican unit (the 65th Infantry Regiment) and other units in the Southwest region of the United States mostly made up of Hispanics, the Marines have never had any Hispanic-oriented units.

-As of 2003, those who join the U.S. Armed Forces are not required to identify themselves as Hispanics, therefore a person of Hispanic descent who decides that he or she does not want to be considered as a Hispanic and chooses to identify themself with any race was not included in the statistics of the Department of Defense as Hispanics.
+Since 2003, identifying as Hispanic is optional for members of the U.S. Armed Forces.
+Consequently, individuals of Hispanic descent who choose to identify solely by race rather than ethnicity are not counted as Hispanic in Department of Defense statistics.